 A short journey into the little-known Himalayan Kingdom.
-Visit the architectural wonders and spiritual centres of Paro and the nation’s capital, Thimphu to experience a little of the country’s incredible natural beauty.
+Visit the architectural wonders and spiritual centers of Paro and the nation’s capital, Thimphu to experience a little of the country’s incredible natural beauty.
 A trip sure to tempt you back for more.

 Arrive in Paro (2195m) – transfer to Thimphu (2350m) – afternoon sightseeing